-Simply shutting doors and curtains can also stop warmth escaping from a room and is an easy energy saving solution.
+Simply shutting doors and curtains can also stop warmth from escaping a room and is an easy energy-saving solution.

 Before you reach for the electric blanket considers a cup of cocoa, a hot water bottle or a cuddle, sometimes the old-fashioned ways are the best.